Asian shares seen falling, dollar soft after Fed holds rates

 The euro jumped to a three-week high of $1.14415 EUR= while the British pound also hit a three-week high of $1.5628 GBP=D4.
 The yen also edged up 120.12 to the dollar JPY= from Thursday's low at 120.995.

-Longer-dated U.S. debt yields plunged, with the two-year notes yield dropping to 0.686 percent US2YT=RR, returning to its familiar range only a day after it hit a 4 1/2-year high of 0.819 percent.
+Longer-dated U.S. debt yields plunged, with the two-year notes yield dropping to 0.686 percent, returning to its familiar range only a day after it hit a 4 1/2-year high of 0.819 percent.

 The 10-year notes yield slipped to 2.192 percent US10YT=RR from Wednesday's 1 1/2-month high of 2.303 percent.

-Commodity prices were also relatively well-supported with U.S. crude futures CLc1 last trading at $46.83 per barrel, down slightly from Thursday's high of $47.71 CLc1 but still up almost 5 percent on the week.
+Commodity prices were also relatively well-supported with U.S. crude futures last trading at $46.83 per barrel, down slightly from Thursday's high of $47.71 but still up almost 5 percent on the week.

 (Editing by Kim Coghill)